brandonbiggs/Chimp/README.md

     happen.
 All of the example files use this in some capacity.
     - `NonHomogeneousHMMSentences.py` is where the sentences are generated based on the Nhhmm that is passed to it.
+- markovs_matrix
+    - This is the matrix implementations of everything.
+Still have a lot to do with this.
+    Hopefully using this will increase the speed of the model.
 - markovs_parallel
     - This is some testing I've been doing.
 Trying to parallelize the nhhmm process.
 Not yet working.
 - nltk_data